kersorianek/mon-portfolio/_posts/2019-01-04- Python-Resource-Books- and-Recipe.md

 Hi, This is **Rafayet Hossain**

-A seasoned Business System Analyst (BSA), Project Manager, and SQA Engineer.
-He acts as a change agent to enable digital changes to your organization.

-Provide Services on:

-🎯 Software Project Managment

-🎯 Business System Analysis

-🎯 Software Testing

-🎯 Business Consulting

-🎯 Technical Document Preparation

-🎯 Individual Training

-👉 For Any Query or Assigment Contact:
+A Seasoned Business Systems Analyst, Project Manager, and SQA Engineer with experience in driving digital changes within organizations.
+I specialize in understanding business needs and developing software solutions to improve processes and drive growth.
+I am skilled in managing projects, analyzing data, and ensuring quality in the final product.
+I am passionate about using my expertise to help organizations reach their goals and succeed.
+Let's work together to improve your business and drive success.

+👉 Contact me for any inquiries or projects :

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/rafayethossain/)